 Lights out machining is a method of automating manufacturing to minimize or eliminate the amount of human interaction needed.
 This idea of replacing humans with a gadget or process that will do the same job faster, better, or cheaper is not a new one.

 In recent years, the allure of robotics and automation has continued to grow, including in the field of precision machining.
 Fully automated lights out production — with its potential for increased productivity, greater throughput, energy savings, and reduced labor costs — is probably the dream of every machine shop owner.

-Any lights out manufacturing operation — whether in CNC precision machining or some other production method — needs to have some fundamentals in place to be successful:
+Any lights out manufacturing operation — whether in CNC metal machining or some other production method — needs to have some fundamentals in place to be successful:

 - All the machinery, including tools, peripherals, and programming, must work together flawlessly.
 The equipment must be able to withstand continuous operation, ideally with the ability to self-monitor and either auto-correct or switch off if a problem arises.

 - The same goes for the mechanisms used to feed material into the equipment, deliver coolant, remove debris, and offload finished products.

 - And contrary to the “no humans required” dream, remote monitoring by a person — again, with the ability to correct minor problems or shut the system down in the event of a major issue — is an added advantage.

 Perhaps most importantly, determining whether a machine is capable of continuous lights out operation requires finding out if it delivers the highest level of reliability.
 The goal is a Cpk of ≥1.67 — that is, the capability for 99.9999% of parts to meet requirements.